uhppoted/uhppote-simulator/README.md

 Note that by design, the simulator does not emulate this behaviour, on the grounds that it is probably a version specific bug.

+### `restore-default-parameters`

+`restore-default-parameters` has (for practical reasons) NOT been validated against an actual controller.
+Resetting the simulator:
+- clears the internal controller IPv4 address, netmask and gateway
+- clears the event listener address
+- clears all events
+- deletes all cards
+- sets all doors to `controlled` mode and 5 seconds delay
+- clears all door passcodes

 ### `passcode`